tsal/mesh/README.md

 ## Contributing

 There is a whole lot to do.
 If you want to help me, you are welcome.
+Please fork the repo, create a pull request against master, and be sure tests pass.